stackbit-projects/siweb-5d493/index.md

     content: >
       I have been building websites and publications for over twenty years.
 As a Web / IT consultant my goal is to help clients achieve success as quickly and effeciently as possible.
-I encourage cllients to use the tools they feel most comfortable and capable of using, as opposed to imposing my framework of choice.
-If alternative approaches are desired then so be it.
-I have worked with hundreds of frameworks and software projects and am always ready to lean new ones.
-I am adaptable so long as it works for you!
+I also provide interactive training and support for both individuals and organizations.
+I have worked with hundreds of clients over the years that use different frameworks and have varying publication objectives.
+[Contact
+      me](http://siweb.design/contact/) with your ideas and we'll get started.
   - type: section_content
     template: section_content
     title: About